 - Please do not congregate in the lobby.
 We ask that you talk in open areas or outside while maintaining a distance.

-- Doors will remain open to limit touching surfaces.
+- Doors will remain open at times to limit touching surfaces.
 Please make sure your kids do not wander outside unattended.

 - There will be no coffee or cookies in order to reduce contact, but we still love you.